dannyxia7/Data-Analysis-Projects/README.md

 # Data-Analysis-Projects
-Data Analysis of various datasets:

-1. World Happiness Report
+Data Analysis of the World Happiness Report, we are performing exploratory data analysis and attempting to find relationships between the provided variables and a country's 'Happiness Score'.